-Dry storage containers are available in 20ft, 40 ft, and 10 ft.
-And, they are also available in High Cube ( Approximately 1 ft extra height compared to basic models).
+Dry storage container sizes are 20ft, 40 ft, and 10 ft.
+They are also available in High Cube (approximately 1 ft extra height compared to basic models).

 An open top container falls within the category of dry storage containers.
 However, unlike a dry storage container, it does not have a roof.

 This type of container is used to transport large items that are too heavy for manual handling or cannot fit into a standard dry storage container.